IVSoftware/move-with-mouse-click-global/README.md

                     case WM_LBUTTONDOWN:
                         if (checkBoxEnableCTM.Checked)
                         {
-                            onClickToMove(MousePosition);
+                            _ = onClickToMove(MousePosition);
+                            // This is a very narrow condition and the window is topmost anyway.
+                            // So probably swallow this mouse click and skip other hooks in the chain. return (IntPtr)1;
                         }
                         break;
-                    default:
-                        break;
                 }
             }
             return CallNextHookEx(IntPtr.Zero, code, wParam, lParam);
         }
+    }

 ***
 **Perform the move**

-        private void onClickToMove(Point mousePosition)
+    private async Task onClickToMove(Point mousePosition)
     {
-            if (checkBoxEnableCTM.ClientRectangle.Contains(checkBoxEnableCTM.PointToClient(mousePosition)))
+        // Exempt clicks that occur on the 'Enable Click to Move` button itself. if (!checkBoxEnableCTM.ClientRectangle.Contains(checkBoxEnableCTM.PointToClient(mousePosition)))
         {
-                // We really have to exclude this control, don't we?
-            }
-            else
-            {
             // Try this.
 Offset the new `mousePosition` so that the cursor lands
             // in the middle of the button when the move is over.
 This feels
             // like a semi-intuitive motion perhaps.
 This means we have to
             // subtract the relative position of the button from the new loc. var clientNew = PointToClient(mousePosition);

             var centerButton =
                 new Point(
                     checkBoxEnableCTM.Location.X + checkBoxEnableCTM.Width / 2,
                     checkBoxEnableCTM.Location.Y + checkBoxEnableCTM.Height / 2);

             var offsetToNow = new Point(
                 mousePosition.X - centerButton.X,
                 mousePosition.Y - centerButton.Y - CLIENT_RECT_OFFSET);

-                BeginInvoke(() =>
-                {
+            // Allow the pending mouse messages to pump. await Task.Delay(TimeSpan.FromMilliseconds(1));
             Location = offsetToNow;
-                    richTextBox.Select(0, 0); // Cosmetic fix selection artifact
-                });
+            checkBoxEnableCTM.Checked = false; // Turn off after each move.
         }
     }

 In the code I used to test this answer, it seemed intuitive to center the button where the click takes place (this offset is easy to change if it doesn't suit you).
 Here's the result of the multiscreen test: